sjefvanleeuwen/generative-ai-ethics-policy/07-Transparency-and-Explainability.md

 **Objective**

-Ensure that all AI-driven decisions, processes, and outputs are understandable, traceable, and communicated clearly to relevant stakeholders�internal and external�to foster trust, accountability, and compliance with regulatory transparency requirements.
+Ensure that all AI-driven decisions, processes, and outputs are understandable, traceable, and communicated clearly to relevant stakeholders—internal and external—to foster trust, accountability, and compliance with regulatory transparency requirements.

 **Scope**